macdevopsyvr/macdevopsyvr.github.io/index.md

 # June 20-21, 2016

 MacDevOps:YVR is the best place for Mac Admins interested in integrating DevOps in their IT practice.
+Learn about Open Source projects in the MacDevOps community and learn how to get involved.

 In 2015, we packed 11 sessions and 14 speakers in a full day of learning and sharing.
 This year we are expanding to two days and we want you there with us.

 ## REGISTRATION: